JimLynchCodes/Java-Thoughts/README.md

 # Java Thoughts
-Documenting my learnings and adventures with Java. ☕️
+Documenting my learnings and adventures with Java! ☕️

 ### Basics